Coagulase Test: Principle, Procedure, Results

-Coagulase test is used to differentiate Staphylococcus aureus (positive) from coagulase-negative staphylococci (CoNS).
-Coagulase is an enzyme produced by S. aureus that converts soluble fibrinogen in plasma to insoluble fibrin.
-Staphylococcus aureus produces two forms of coagulase, bound and free.
+The coagulase test helps to identify Staphylococcus aureus which produces the enzyme coagulase (coagulates) plasma from coagulase-negative staphylococci (CONS).
+Coagulase is also the virulence factor of S. aureus, It converts soluble fibrinogen in plasma to insoluble fibrin, and the fibrin coat the bacterial cells making protecting them from opsonization and phagocytosis.
+Staphylococcus aureus produces two forms of coagulase, bound and free;

-- Slide coagulase test is done to detect bound coagulase or clumping factor.
+- A slide coagulase test is done to detect bound coagulase or clumping factor.

-- Tube coagulase test is done to detect free coagulase.
+- A tube coagulase test is done to detect free coagulase.

 Slide Coagulase Test

 Slide coagulase test is done to detect “bound coagulase” or “clumping factor”.
-Clumping factor is a fibrinogen binding cell surface receptor present in cell wall of most, but not all, S. aureus.
-Clumping factor acts directly on the fibrinogen in the plasma resulting in clumping.
+The clumping factor is a fibrinogen binding cell surface receptor present in the cell walls of most, but not all, S. aureus.
+The clumping factor acts directly on the fibrinogen in the plasma resulting in clumping.
 Slide coagulase test is rapid, but it requires several colonies and lacks sensitivity.

 Slide Coagulase Test Procedure